Homily for 23rd Sunday of Ordinary Time Year A 2017

 The first step is “If your brother sins against you, go and tell him his fault between you and him alone.”
 This is fraternal correction that happens one-on-one.

-• An example of this in our everyday lives is when you might pull a friend aside and tell warn him about his vulgar language.
+- An example of this in our everyday lives is when you might pull a friend aside and tell warn him about his vulgar language.
 Or a parent might ask her teenage daughter to dress more modestly before going out.
 Or a teacher might admonish a student for disrupting the class.

-• The purpose of this correction is not to lord it over others, but to help them realize their sin, by speaking truth with love.
+- The purpose of this correction is not to lord it over others, but to help them realize their sin, by speaking truth with love.
 And in this way there is great hope that the sinner will change his or her behaviour and return to the right path.
 This is the hope that Jesus expresses when he says: “If he listens to you, you have won over your brother.”

 Unfortunately, some sinners will not accept this personal fraternal correction.
 That is where the second step comes in.
-“If he does not listen, take one or two others along with you, so that ‘every fact may be established on the testimony of two or three witnesses.’
+“If he does not listen, take one or two others along with you, so that ‘every fact may be established on the testimony of two or three witnesses.’”
 There is strength in numbers.

-• In our everyday lives, we can think of this step as calling for backup.
+- In our everyday lives, we can think of this step as calling for backup.
 Today friends might carry out an intervention to help a friend suffering from an addiction.
 Or mom and dad might team up and have a "Come to Jesus" meeting with their child.
-Or teacher might summon the services of another teacher or school counsellor in dealing with an errant student.
+Or a teacher might summon the services of another teacher or school counsellor in dealing with an errant student.

-• The backup of more people is needed for two main reasons.
+- The backup of more people is needed for two main reasons.
 First of all, in the Jewish legal system and probably in ours today, the witness of two or more was required to sustain a case in court.
 But a second and more important reason is that two or more members of the community might help the sinner see his bad ways more easily than one person.
 One or two more people bring a wider perspective and show the gravity of the situation.
 Hopefully because of this, the person realizes the error of their ways and returns to the path of righteousness.

 If the person refuses to listen to the small group, Jesus provides a third step, saying “Tell the Church.”
 This step involves bringing in the wider Christian community, especially the Church leaders.

-• In our language today, we might call this step “Bringing in the big guns.”
+- In our language today, we might call this step “Bringing in the big guns.”
 Among friends this might mean bringing in an influential outsider such as the priest.
 For parents, the grandparents or someone with the role of matriarch or patriarch of the family might be asked to intervene.
 And for teachers, this step might mean summoning mom and dad for a crisis meeting in the principal's office.

-• Like the previous two steps, this one is needed because our sins affect the community; our sins give a bad example to others in the community, especially to the young; our sins make the community weaker; our sins often hurt others in the community.
+- Like the previous two steps, this one is needed because our sins affect the community; our sins give a bad example to others in the community, especially to the young; our sins make the community weaker; our sins often hurt others in the community.
 And so if the first two steps, have failed to take care of the problem, the whole community, especially the church leaders, need to get involved.
 That is why sometimes our bishops have to remind politicians and even theologians of their errant ways.

 Unfortunately, some people will persist in their sin and will never accept the advice of one person, a small group of people or people in authority.
-And for them Jesus prescribes the fourth and last measure“If he refuses to listen even to the church, then treat him as you would a Gentile or a tax collector.”
+And for them Jesus prescribes the fourth and last measure: “If he refuses to listen even to the church, then treat him as you would a Gentile or a tax collector.”
 Treating such a person like a gentile or tax-collector means treating them as outsiders or expelling them from the community.

-• For us today this is what we call the nuclear option, such as cutting ties with a friend, parents cutting off a child, for a school expelling a student.
+- For us today this is what we call the nuclear option, such as cutting ties with a friend, parents cutting off a child, for a school expelling a student.

-• As drastic as this last step of expelling the sinner might seem, it is not done out of bad will, but with the intention of helping the sinner realize how serious his sin affects the community.
+- As drastic as this last step of expelling the sinner might seem, it is not done out of bad will, but with the intention of helping the sinner realize how serious his sin affects the community.
 The purpose of this step is that once the sinner is cast out in the cold, he or she might change their ways and seek readmission.
 The expulsion is medicinal than penal.

 Christian Life and Conclusion